ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 - Add Videos folder,
 - Add JOSS paper.

+Note: setup.m must be run every time MATLAB opens, before any other file.

 #### JossPaper

 This folder contains the journal paper corresponding to the software, including source file documents and reference.
 The journal paper will provide the background introduction, a summary of our work, applications, and references, etc.